gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/overview.md

 ![Helix Mirroring Overview](helix_mirroring-outlines.svg)

+Helix Mirroring allows you to specify the depot paths within the Helix Versioning Engine where the mirrored files from Git repository branches should appear.
+When you want to map arbitrary Git branches, you can employ a template that provides "convention-based" mirroring.

 Once imported, GitSwarm keeps the Git Fusion project up to date using bi-directional mirroring; any changes pushed to a GitSwarm project are mirrored to Git Fusion, and changes within the Git Fusion project (even if